-Ingram and Dezhnev were once friends.
-Maybe it can happen again, Dewitt explains.
-At the very least, Ingram might be able to gather intelligence on the Soviet’s plans to attack Hokkaido.
-There is something else, DeWitt explains.
-Walter Boring, a Red Cross representative on the run from Harbin, China, has two crates of overwhelming photographic evidence of Japan’s experiments on live human beings; experiments far worse than anything in Nazi Germany.
-Ingram is expected to return with those crates.
-But how can he when Boring is being protected by the Japanese garrison in Toro where Dezhnev and his brigade stand ready to overpower them at any moment?
-Thus Ingram’s “friendship” with Dezhnev may be a key factor in securing Boring’s release along with his crates.
+Also on Toro, DeWitt explains, is Walter Boring, a Red Cross representative with two crates of overwhelming photographic evidence of Japan’s experiments on live human beings in China.
+Ingram is expected to return with those crates, but how can he when Boring is being protected by the Japanese garrison in Toro, where Dezhnev and his brigade stand ready to overpower them at any moment?

-As his shipmates relax and prepare for their return to loved ones, Ingram must go the other way.
-Three weeks ago he was fighting the Japanese and the Soviets were supposed to be his friends.
-Now, he doesn’t know who to trust.
+As his shipmates prepare to return to their loved ones, Ingram’s war continues.
+Three weeks ago he was fighting the Japanese, and the Russians were supposed to be friends.
+Now he doesn’t know who to trust.